SVProgressHUD/SVProgressHUD/README.md

 * `SVProgressHUDStyleLight`: White background with black spinner and text
 * `SVProgressHUDStyleDark`: Black background with white spinner and text

 If you want to use custom colors use `setForegroundColor` and `setBackgroundColor:`.
+These implicity set the HUD's style to `SVProgressHUDStyleCustom`.

 ## Notifications